Australia-Asia Literary Award

+Australia-Asia Literary Award (AALA) was a literary award supported by the former Government of Western Australia department, the Department of Culture and the Arts.

+History

-Australia-Asia Literary Award (AALA) was an initiative of the Government of Western Australia Department of Culture and the Arts.
-It was Australia's richest literary prize, with a purse of A$110,000.
-The award was established in 2007 and the first and only winner was announced in November 2008, from entries published in 2007.
+The Australia-Asia Literary Award was established in 2007 and the first and only winner was announced in November 2008, from entries published in 2007.

 In 2010 it was announced the award would be discontinued, with resources merged with the Western Australian Premier's Book Awards (PBA).
 "The AALA will be discontinued immediately so we can free up some of those funds for an improved Premier’s Book Awards."
 On 15 February 2010, the PBA began accepting for entry books published in 2008 and 2009 for the 2010 PBA.

-2008
+Description

+The Australia-Asia Literary Award was Australia's richest literary prize, with a purse of A$110,000.

+Shortlist and winner

 Winner announced in November 2008 for books published in 2007.